passiomatic/videobox/README.md

 **Note**: Videobox will auto-update itself if local database hasn't been refreshed for a while.

-Find out what series ha been updated this week:
+Find out which series have been updated this week:

 ```
 $ videobox running -y7